 We have a track record of successfully raising capital from various sources at competitive costs.
 We regularly issue secured redeemable non-convertible debentures to retail investors on a private placement basis as a means to access capital for our Gold Loan business.
-We have also issued Equity Shares in three tranches to institutional investors and completed an initial public offering of our Equity Shares in the month of May 2011 raising ₹ 9,012.50 million and made nine public issues of secured non-convertible debentures in September 2011 raising ₹ 6,932.81 million, in January 2012 raising ₹ 4,593.19 million, in April 2012 raising ₹ 2,597.52 million, in October 2012 raising ₹ 2,749.40 million, ₹ 2,790.00 million each in September 2013 and ₹ 2,767.12 million in December 2013 and raising ₹ 4,562.43 million in February 2014, raising ₹ 1,785.82 million in April 2014 and raising ₹ 4,297.45 million in July 2014.
+We have also issued Equity Shares in three tranches to institutional investors and completed an initial public offering of our Equity Shares in the month of May 2011 raising ₹ 9,012.50 million and made eleven public issues of secured non-convertible debentures raising ₹ 40,452.66 million in total..
 We also issue subordinated debt which is considered as Tier II capital of our Company under private placement mode to mainly retail investors through our branch network.
 Since our inception, we have relied on the proceeds of secured non-convertible debentures called "Muthoot Gold Bonds" placed through our branches.
 These debentures are issued on a private placement basis and are subscribed to, mainly by retail investors.
 We believe that we are able to raise capital from retail investors because of our leadership, goodwill, trust, reputation, track record, performance, stability in our business and strong quality asset portfolio.
 As of March 31, 2009, 2010, 2011, 2012 2013 and 2014, aggregate amount outstanding for our Muthoot Gold Bonds portfolio was ₹ 19,019.85 million, ₹ 27,192.52 million, ₹ 39,832.26 million, ₹ 66,102.38 million ₹ 94,596.21 million and ₹ 81,579.61 million, respectively.
 We have diversified our resource pool by supplementing our proceeds from the issuance of Muthoot Gold Bonds with borrowings from banks and other financial institutions.
 As of March 31, 2009, 2010, 2011, 2012, 2013 and 2014, our outstanding borrowings from banks and financial institutions were ₹ 11,067.60 million, ₹ 21,278.70 million, ₹ 60,529.28 million, ₹ 92,320.12 million, ₹ 101363.70 million and ₹ 58,033.51 million, respectively.
 We have developed stable long-term relationships with our lenders, and established a track record of timely servicing our debts.
-For details in relation to our credit rating of our debt instruments, see "Our Strategies - Access to low-cost and diversified sources of funds" beginning on pages 44 and 86.
+For details in relation to our credit rating of our debt instruments, see "Our Strategies - Access to low-cost and diversified sources of funds" beginning on pages 44 and 82.